Tandhjulet/PacketImageMap/README.md

 - transformers
 	- invert
-- make images rerender so they are immutable
+- rerender map on destroy
-- check for overlap
+- actually use packets instead of bukkit methods